My name is Emma Larkin, and I am the founder of “Emma Larkin Books”.

 We have a range of gift box options to suit all price points.

-In addition, Emma Larkin Books sells a sporting themed chapter fiction book for children.
-“Twin Power: Throw In”, which is also written by myself.
+In addition, Emma Larkin Books sells two O’Brien Press published Gaelic games themed chapter fiction books for children in the Twin Power series.
+“Twin Power: Throw In”, and “Twin Power: The Lost Cup” which are also written by myself.

 I was inspired to write my Izzy books while looking for a book for my daughter, who loves Gaelic Football, back in 2019, when she was 7.
 I quickly realised that there were very few books available with girls in a lead sporting role.
 I had a classic light bulb moment as I realised that I could create a book, with a girl in a lead role, playing Gaelic Football, but also feature in it, a tribute to my grandmother, Maureen Cashman, and her Cork Camogie teammates.
 My grandmother won three All Ireland medals playing camogie for Cork, and had her medals made into a bracelet.
 This “magical” bracelet is a key plot feature in the Izzy books!